 We all know that outdoor air pollution can be hazardous to our health, but indoor air quality presents several risks that we should keep top of mind as well.

 Sources such as heating systems, certain building materials and even nature itself can release harmful gases or particles into the air inside our homes, according to the Environmental Protection Agency.
-And inadequate ventilation can lead to increased concentrations and exposure.
+Inadequate ventilation can lead to increased concentrations and exposure.

 Here’s a look at three common indoor air pollutants and what you can do to avoid unsafe levels in your home.

 Carbon monoxide is an odorless, colorless gas.
 Common sources of carbon monoxide include improperly vented gas appliances, poorly maintained boilers and furnaces, and clogged or leaking chimneys.
 Carbon monoxide can be fatal at high concentrations.
 At lower concentrations, it may cause fatigue, nausea, headaches, impaired vision and reduced brain function, among other symptoms.

 To prevent high concentrations of carbon monoxide, it’s important to properly maintain all combustion equipment and ensure proper ventilation.
 The EPA recommends having a trained professional inspect chimneys, water heaters, gas furnaces, and gas ranges and ovens annually.
 It’s also important to keep a carbon monoxide detector in good working order in your home.

 Radon is a radioactive gas that results from the natural breakdown of uranium in soil, rock and water.
 Like carbon monoxide, it is both odorless and colorless.